rwdroge/pug2024OTEL/README.md

 1. Configure both an ABL Client as one PASOE instance to enable tracing
 2. As <endpoint>, you can use http://localhost:4317
-3. In PDSOE you could set this up by creating a new project of type server, changing the startup parameters of the AVM for that project (include -otelConfig <filename>).
+3. In PDSOE you could set this up by creating a new project of type server, changing the startup parameters of the AVM for that project (include -otelconfig <filename>).
 4. If you add a PASOE instance to the project in PDSOE, make sure to add/complete the otelConfigFile option to the openedge.properties file for the instance: note that it is part of the Session Manager configuration.
 5. Now publish the pasoe procedure (src/pas/pasoe_span2.p) to your PASOE instance or place it in the 'openedge' directory
-6. Open the client procedure (src/client/call_pasoe.p) and RUN this using PDSOE or from within another client that has the -otelConfig parameter defined
+6. Open the client procedure (src/client/call_pasoe.p) and RUN this using PDSOE or from within another client that has the -otelconfig parameter defined

 Open the [Jaeger UI](http://localhost:16686/).